Executive Office | State of Illinois Office of the Illinois Courts

 ex officio member of the Illinois Judicial Conference and the Supreme Court Historical Preservation Commission.

-The Executive Office plans and coordinates Administrative Office staff support for Supreme Court Committees and the Illinois Judicial Conference.
+The Executive Office plans and coordinates Administrative Office staff support for Supreme Court Boards, Commissions, Committees, Task Forces, and the Illinois Judicial Conference.
 Effective October 1, 2018, the Judicial Conference was reconstituted to focus on strategic planning for the judicial branch.
 Specifically, the Judicial Conference was reconstituted as a smaller, more active body to create and implement a long-term statewide Strategic Agenda for the judicial branch.
-On October 2, 2019, the Judicial Conference unveiled the Supreme Court's Strategic Agenda, which was developed by the Judicial Conference and approved by the Court.
-The Strategic Agenda will serve as a guide for the future of the Illinois Judicial Branch as it begins the implementation phase in 2020 through the creation of several task forces.
+On October 2, 2019, the Judicial Conference unveiled the Supreme Court’s Strategic Agenda, which was developed by the Judicial Conference and approved by the Court.
+The Strategic Agenda will serve as a guide for the future of the Illinois Judicial Branch.
+The Judicial Conference began the implementation phase of the Strategic Agenda in 2020 by assigning 15 strategic initiatives to newly created task forces and to existing committees, boards, and commissions.
+In 2021, the Judicial Conference focused on 11 new and continuing initiatives.
 The Administrative Director assigns senior level staff to assist the Judicial Conference with its mandate.
 The recommendations flowing from the Judicial Conference to the Supreme Court will relate to the improvement of the administration of justice in Illinois.